chodzic/pharma-banners/README.md

 ### STEP 3: Configure the ISI (Optional) ###

-An ISI container and functionality is pre-built into the template.
+The ISI container and functionality are pre-built into the template.
 By default, the ISI is built to take up 1/3 of the canvas.
 To adjust this value, change the $isi-size variable in the variables.scss file.
 For horizontal banners (ie: 728x90), the ISI appears on the right side of the canvas.
 For vertical or square banners (ie: 300x250), the ISI appears at the bottom.
+This logic is pre-set within the template and wouldn't need to be adjusted.

 #### Auto-scroll Functionality ####

-The ISI has pre-built functionality:
+The ISI has pre-built auto-scroll functionality:

 * *Auto scroll* - The ISI will autoscroll on load.
-* *Scroll speed* - The speed of the autoscroll.
+* *Auto scroll speed* - The speed of the autoscroll determined by pixels per second.
-* *Scroll delay* - Delaying the autoscroll.
+* *Auto scroll delay* - Delaying the autoscroll on load.
-* *Scroll hard stop* - Stopping the autoscroll.
+* *Auto scroll hard stop* - Stopping the autoscroll at a specific duration.

 You can adjust these values by adding the following data attributes to the ISI element.